 Looking back at his time in wrestling, Len Rossi was exceptionally proud of the product he and his fellow workers presented to the fans.

-"We pioneered the road for a lot of guys who are doing it now, and making big money-which is good, more power to them- but it’s a totally different style now.
+"We pioneered the road for many guys who are doing it now and making big, money-which is good, more power to them- but it’s a totally different style now.
 We did wrestling.
 We did holds and tried to get out of them.
 Today it would probably be boring to some of the fans, but back then, people loved it and believed what we were doing, and we sent the message across in a believable fashion too."

 In a 2017 Tennesse Ledger article, Len Rossi was asked if pro wrestling was more real when he wrestled.
 To this, he answered, "It’s gotten 120 percent show biz now.
 But in wrestling, you always had to have showmanship to attract crowds."

 Rossi continued, "When people ask me about it, I say I wrestled for 25 years, and all the matches I won were legit, and the ones I lost were fixed."